For information on applying as an Undergraduate international student, please visit the Undergraduate Admissions website, or call (248) 370-3360

-- From OU homepage, select FUTURE STUDENTS tab (for application, procedures, documents, deadlines, transfer credit evaluation, English proficiency tests, and more).
+- Click here for Undergraduate Admissions and here for Graduate Admission (for application, procedures, documents, deadlines, transfer credit evaluation, English proficiency tests, and more).

-- Select Undergraduate or Graduate Admissions, then select International Students.
-Direct all admissions questions to the appropriate office:
+- Direct all admissions questions to the appropriate office:

 II.
 International STUDENTS with F-1 or J-1 student visas: